Human Parainfluenza Viruses (HPIVs)

 Frequently Asked Questions (FAQs)

-What are Human Parainfluenza Viruses (HPIVs)?
+What are Human parainfluenza viruses (HPIVs)?

 How many types of HPIVs are there?

-There are four main types of HPIVs: HPIV-1, HPIV-2, HPIV-3, and HPIV-4.
+There are four main types of HPIVs, designated as HPIV-1, HPIV-2, HPIV-3, and HPIV-4.

-What illnesses do HPIVs cause?
+What symptoms do HPIVs typically cause?

-How are HPIVs spread?
+How are HPIVs transmitted?

-Are there any vaccines available for HPIVs?
+Is there a vaccine available for HPIVs?

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.